wallfair-organization/EVNT-Token/README.md

 `npm install`

-Hardhad should be configured, but if it isn't run the next line, create a sample project and choose the default project root path.
+Hardhat should be configured, but if it isn't run the next line, create a sample project and choose the default project root path.

 `npx hardhat`